nasa/opera-sds-pcm/report/opera-validator/README.md

 * Python 3.6 or higher with special library dependencies (see `pip` command below)
 * Access to the CMR API (i.e., network access to the internet)
 * Availability of database files for DSWx-S1 or DISP-S1
+* For DISP-S1, the disp_s1 product ES index must be available in GRQ.

 ### Setup Instructions